SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/create-quote-document.md

 # Create a quote document

 Once you have created the quote and added the products you want, you can create the quote document to send to the customer.
-This will be the "letter" that is sent to the customer.
-The list of products that are being offered will be added when the quote is sent to the customer.
+This is the "letter" that is sent to the customer.
+The list of products that are being offered is added when the quote is sent to the customer.

 1. Open an existing quote, or [create a new quote][1].